Working Papers

 Abstract

 Rural hospitals receive a significant portion of their revenue from government subsidies.
 However, we know little about how rural hospitals use government funds, as prior research has focused exclusively on urban and suburban hospitals.
-In this paper, I assess how rural hospitals allocate government subsidy dollars as well as the impacts of increased subsidization on rural hospital profitability and access to care in rural communities.
-I exploit variation arising from a Georgia policy that sharply increased subsidies to rural hospitals and estimate difference-in-differences models that compare outcomes of rural Georgia hospitals to rural hospitals in other southern states before versus after the policy change.
+In this paper, I assess how rural hospitals allocate government subsidies and the effects of increased subsidization on rural hospital profitability and access to care.
+I exploit variation arising from a Georgia policy that sharply increased subsidies to rural hospitals and estimate difference-in-differences models that compare outcomes for rural Georgia hospitals with those in other southern states before and after the policy change.
 Using financial data from Medicare cost reports, I find that rural hospitals invest subsidy dollars in physical capital.
-Rural hospitals put 75-cents of every additional subsidy dollar into fixed assets like medical equipment and facilities.
-After making these investments, rural hospitals house new diagnostic imaging tools and see increased utilization of inpatient services.
+Rural hospitals allocate 75 cents of every additional subsidy dollar to fixed assets, such as medical equipment and facilities.
+Following these investments, rural hospitals acquire new diagnostic imaging equipment and experience increased utilization of inpatient services.
 With higher patient volumes, subsidized hospitals earn higher profits from medical operations.
-These results suggest that rural hospitals respond to increased subsidization by making investments in physical capital that bolster profits and increase access to care in rural communities.
+These results suggest that rural hospitals respond to increased subsidization by investing in physical capital that bolsters profits and expands access to care in rural communities.

 Presented at

--ASHEcon 2025, Session: The Effects of Hospitals and the Healthcare Workforce on Patient Care
+-ASHEcon, The Effects of Hospitals and the Healthcare Workforce on Patient Care Session (2025)